Matt-Cowen/Vittler/README.md

 - [ChatGPT](https://openai.com/gpt) - Used for example text on the site and plain English explanations of particularly tricky bits of code.
 Also used to determine structure of two unit tests.

-- [Code Institute](https://codeinstitute.net/) - Taught me all I know!
+- [Code Institute](https://codeinstitute.net/) - Taught me all I know, and provided the initial framework for the Recipe model, taken from the I think therefore I blog walkthrough project.

 ---